Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

   [^1]: _The chain ID is assigned according to two criteria: **terminal amino acids** and **residue numbering**.
 If
         both criteria or residue numbering changes are present, we assign a new chain ID.
-If there are terminal amino acids but the numbering of the residue continues, we do not change the ID of the chain._
+If there are terminal amino acids, but the numbering of the residue continues, we do not change the ID of the chain._

 `exp_ki` (Default = 0.0)
 :   Specify the experimental Ki (in nM) for correlations analysis.
 If not defined or exp_ki = 0 then this system